Octopus EV Alternatives for Electric Car Salary Sacrifice in the UK (2026 Guide)

 Market-leading independent recognition.

-Best Salary Sacrifice Provider by Car Sloth in both 2024 and 2025.
-EV Salary Sacrifice Provider of the Year 2026 by SME News.
-A 5-star Trustpilot rating from thousands of independently verified employer and employee reviews.
 Octopus EV benefits from the Octopus Energy Group's broader brand recognition, but does not hold comparable independent recognition specifically for its salary sacrifice scheme.

-What Octopus EV Does Well
+What Does Octopus EV Do Well?

 For businesses whose workforce is predominantly made up of Octopus Energy customers - or for whom switching is straightforward - the energy ecosystem integration is a real differentiator.
 The Intelligent Octopus Go tariff, at rates as low as 6p/kWh during off-peak hours, represents a meaningful home charging saving for employees who can access it.
 Electroverse's aggregated public charging access through a single app is a genuine convenience for frequent public charging users within that ecosystem.

-Octopus EV's close relationship with Octopus Energy also means that home charger installation is bundled into the scheme in a relatively seamless way — a practical benefit for employees who need a home charger installed alongside their vehicle.
+Octopus EV's close relationship with Octopus Energy also means that home charger installation is bundled into the scheme in a relatively seamless way - a practical benefit for employees who need a home charger installed alongside their vehicle.
+For employers already using Octopus Energy for their business energy supply, there may also be a simplicity argument for consolidating supplier relationships within the same group.

-However, these advantages are conditional - they apply only where employees are Octopus Energy customers or willing to become one.
-For the portion of a typical workforce that uses other suppliers, the charging benefits are inaccessible, and the scheme reverts to a straightforward salary sacrifice product with a three-month employer protection gap.
-Across a diverse workforce, this creates an unequal distribution of value that HR teams need to factor in when evaluating scheme uptake.
+However, these advantages are conditional, because they apply only where employees are Octopus Energy customers or willing to become one.
+For the portion of a typical workforce that uses other suppliers or doesn’t have a driveway, the charging benefits are inaccessible.
+This means the scheme reverts to a straightforward salary sacrifice product with a three-month employer protection gap.

 Other Octopus EV Alternatives Worth Considering